Statistic (role-playing games): Character points

 Character points are abstract units used in some role-playing games during character creation and development.

 Early role-playing games such as Dungeons & Dragons assigned random values to a player character's attributes, while allowing each character a fixed number of skills.
 As a result, characters were at the same time wildly unbalanced in terms of attributes and heavily constrained in terms of skills.
 Champions (1981) introduced a points-based system of purchasing attributes and skills as a means of improving game balance and flexibility.
 These points are known as character points, and it has become a feature of numerous later games, most notably GURPS.

 Usually, a player is allotted a number of points for character creation.
 A character's attributes (such as high intelligence), skills (such as fixing a car or mechanics), or powers (such as flying) can then be bought for a certain number of points.
 More powerful abilities or a greater degree of power will require more "spending" of character points.
 Later, character points can be earned and spent to improve attributes or skills, or to buy new skills or powers.
 In some games, such as Champions, these points are experience points; in others, such as Ars Magica, there is a more complicated relationship between experience points and character points.

 Powers

-A power represents a unique or special quality of a character.
+A power represents a unique or special quality that a character can use.

 In many games, powers are binary on-or-off qualities as opposed to attributes and skills which are usually numeric quantities.
 The main exception to this is superhero RPGs, where superpowers are often treated as a sort of skill.
 Superpowers may also use the same rating scale as the primary statistics.